B

 Many dog breeds are prone to cancer, but the type of cancer can vary.
 For Brittany Spaniels, the most common type of cancer that they are prone to is Liposarcoma (Lipoma).
 A lipoma is a benign fatty skin tumor found on dogs, commonly occurring on their legs, chest, or abdomen.
 These tumors can grow large, and some can grow between a dog’s muscle layers.
 The malignant kind is called a Liposarcoma.

 Lipomas are typically removed surgically, though some veterinarians choose to monitor their size.
-They can limit a dog’s mobility, and can even be painful.
+They can limit a dog’s mobility and can even be painful.
 Cancerous liposarcomas may be treated with surgical removal and radiation.
 It’s important, if your dog has one or more of these tumors, to keep an eye on them for changes in size or how they feel (soft and squishy vs. hard).
 Always consult your vet for advice if you detect a lipoma on your dog.

 Epilepsy

 While seizures can be frightening to you, your dog does not experience pain during one, and it usually lasts less than a few minutes.
 If the seizure lasts longer than 3 minutes, take it to the vet as soon as possible.
-Once a dog has one seizure, more will likely follow, so life-long medication will be the most likely treatment your vet prescribes.
-If your dog has a seizure, avoid getting near it’s mouth as you may get bitten.
-Otherwise, make sure your dog is clear or objects it could injure itself knocking against, and watch it till the seizure subsides.
+Once a dog has one seizure, more will likely follow, so lifelong medication will be the most likely treatment your vet prescribes.
+If your dog has a seizure, avoid getting near its mouth as you may get bitten.
+Otherwise, make sure your dog is clear of objects it could injure itself knocking against, and watch it till the seizure subsides.

 Hip Dysplasia